The Chinese counterfactual (subjunctive, or irrealis mood)

 “的话” (De huà) sometimes saves the day for the “Chinese subjunctive”

 This particular word, “的话” (De huà), I believe is the answer we are looking for with regards to the Chinese subjunctive.
 Actually “的话” (De huà) has many uses and implementations in Chinese, so it is not exclusively associated with counterfactual sentences, however, I have found that most sentences that most closely resemble the subjunctive in English involve the use of “的话” (De huà), however, couterfactual sentences also can be expressed without “的话” (De huà).
 Later on in this article I will translate those original English sentences into Chinese and some of those translations will involve the addition of “的话” (De huà)

-In case all of that was just boring, here are some solid examples to illustrate everything I have been talking about
+In case all of that was just boring, here are some solid examples to illustrate the above

 Example #1: “I wish you had come to my party” — 我希望你有来我的聚会 (Wǒ xīwàng nǐ yǒu lái wǒ de jùhuì)